 The mission of Nurture in Nature is to connect our community to our food, the environment, and each other.

 All of us believe that nature creates abundantly more energy than it consumes, and our vision

 is to model this land after these natural systems.
 We are working to harness the creative and regenerative power of the Earth, connecting to her and learning from her as we also remember how to clean up our own waste products, make clean air, water, and habitat, AND nourish all beings, all around.

-On our team, we have Red Willow Society Board member Amber Muranko, a local orchard owner, who believes education should be outdoors, relevant, and accessible to all.
+Red Willow Learning Society Board member Amber Muranko, a local orchard owner who believes education should be outdoors, relevant, and accessible to all.

 Leigh Finck has been utilizing permaculture practices to provide produce for restaurants and farmers markets in the Pemberton Valley for 20 years.
 Leigh has offered his expertise as a permaculture consultant and is enthusiastic about passing on his knowledge.

 Rachelle Sereda, who runs Whistler and Pemberton Outdoor Learning programs.

 And last but not least, you will often find here the mischievous duo Pan and Calypso who will distract you and divert your attention for eons to come with purrs and silly antics, our 12 chickens (Romeo and Juliet, Henny and Penny, Flower Pot and Sunny, and Ruby 1-6), Ninja the tire-biting watchdog who makes us all feel safe and loved, our 15 gardeners, and all of our families.